 It can be difficult for many investors to evaluate some or all of these factors.
-If you are interested in managing your potential exposure to M&A, and you want help navigating the M&A waters, you may want to consider professionally managed investment products or services.
+If you want help navigating the M&A waters, you may want to consider professionally managed M&A investment products or services.
 Professional managers have the research capability necessary to evaluate the complexity of these types of deals, and the potential impact on the stocks of the acquirer and/or the target.

 If you are looking to do this research on your own, there are tools and resources—including company filings, research reports, and analyst opinions—that can help you evaluate an M&A deal.
 Much of this research can be found in the Stock Research Center on Fidelity.com.